-Welcome 2015!
-As the new year rolls around, it’s always a sure bet that there will be changes to current tax law and 2015 is no different.
+Welcome, 2016!
+As the New Year rolls around, it’s always a sure bet that there will be changes to current tax law and 2016 is no different.
 From health savings accounts to retirement contributions and standard deductions, here’s a checklist of tax changes to help you plan the year ahead.

-For 2015, more than 40 tax provisions are affected by inflation adjustments, including personal exemptions, AMT exemption amounts, and foreign earned income exclusion, as well as most retirement contribution limits.
+For 2016, more than 50 tax provisions are affected by inflation adjustments, including personal exemptions, AMT exemption amounts, and foreign earned income exclusion.

 Alternative Minimum Tax (AMT)

-For taxable years beginning in 2015, the amount that can be used to reduce the net unearned income reported on the child’s return that is subject to the “kiddie tax,” is $1,050 (up from $1,000 in 2014).
-The same $1,050 amount is used to determine whether a parent may elect to include a child’s gross income in the parent’s gross income and to calculate the “kiddie tax”.
-For example, one of the requirements for the parental election is that a child’s gross income for 2015 must be more than $1,050 but less than $10,500.
+For taxable years beginning in 2016, the amount that can be used to reduce the net unearned income reported on the child’s return that is subject to the “kiddie tax,” is $1,050 (same as 2015).
+The same $1,050 amount is used to determine whether a parent may elect to include a child’s gross income in the parent’s gross income and to calculate the “kiddie tax.”
+For example, one of the requirements for the parental election is that a child’s gross income for 2016 must be more than $1,050 but less than $10,500.

 Health Savings Accounts (HSAs)